Skip to content

 Voicemod isn’t your only option.

 Clownfish Voice Changer is completely free, works system-wide on Windows, and doesn’t require an account.
 Zero data collection.
-The voice effects aren’t as polished as Voicemod’s, but for basic pitch shifting and Discord use, it gets the job done.
-We’ve recommended it in multiple guides as the best no-strings-attached alternative.
+The voice effects aren’t as polished, but for basic pitch shifting and Discord calls, it handles everything most people need.

 FeatureVoicemod FreeVoicemod ProClownfish